 Big swap in your washing routine here.
 I have already mentioned the benefit of switching to plastic-free items in my article waste-free travelling.
 I no longer buy common body wash and shampoo.
 I use dry shampoo and soap.
 I recently bought a lavender body wash and I totally adore it.
 To finish off, you can use a nice body loofah pad.
 I use the same type of pad for washing up dishes and for house cleaning.

 Have you ever seen the picture of the seahorse trapped in a plastic earbud?
 Disgusting right?
 Much more disgusting are the period pad which is made out of plastic and can’t impossible to recycle.
 I usually see them on the street or on the beach and they make me feel sick.
 Swap to bamboo earbuds (pack of 400or 800 pieces) and a menstrual cup.
 I wish I had known before about these cups.
 You literally forget you have your period.

 Massive way to reduce the use of plastic is bringing your own bag for food and any kind of shopping.
 I always bring one with me when I intend to do shopping.
-My friend Rachel started a new online shop and sells this awesome bags on Etsy.
-Due to delivery cost she ships only in the USA, for other countries you can find an alternative here.
+My friend Rachel started a new online shop and sells these awesome bags on Etsy.
+Due to delivery cost, she ships only in the USA, for other countries you can find an alternative here.

 Feel free to add any other suggestion.